KYVENetwork/docs/docs/protocol_devs/general_concepts/bundle_proposals.md

 ]
 ```

 Of course storing raw JSON data is quite inefficient.
-For this reason protocol nodes compress the JSON bundles (mostly Gzip) and then store it which saves a lot of storage space and funds.
+For this reason protocol nodes compress the JSON bundles (mostly GZip) and then store it which saves a lot of storage space and funds.

 ## Query Bundle Proposals